23 Sept 2019 – Present: RT Shannon Assistant Curator of Entomology, Auckland War Memorial Museum (0.8 FTE)

 Planning and running weekly tutorials for students taking Stage I Biology papers.
 Manage Tuākana tutors for Stage I Biology papers and co-ordinate program

 Service and memberships

-Service roles: Associate Editor – New Zealand Journal of Ecology (2020-present); Combined Australian Entomological Society and Entomological Society of New Zealand conference organising committee (2016); Entomological society of New Zealand executive – Membership officer (2015-present); Auckland Youth Choir committee (2011-present)
+Service roles: Associate Editor – New Zealand Journal of Ecology (2020-present); Combined Australian Entomological Society and Entomological Society of New Zealand conference organising committee (2016); Entomological society of New Zealand executive – Membership officer (2015-2020); Auckland Youth Choir committee (2011-present)

 Membership: Entomological society of New Zealand, International society of Arachnology, Australasian society for the study of animal behaviour (ASSAB)